1986 - January. It was in this year that another bicycle sport called Bicycle-trial or Trialsin, was officially enclosed in the U.C.I. - FIAC.

 Reason why only a few pro's came over?
-In those days, pro's were sent to World Championships by their sponsors when it was sure American Magazines were present and reporting on the event.
+In those days, pro's were sent to World Championships by their sponsors when it was sure American Magazines were present and reporting on the event (kind of advertising in fact).
 Making pictures, writing stories and publishing that in among others BMX Action (the leading USA BMX magazine at the time).
 BMX Action was not invited to come to this event and they did not come over on their own expenses.
-Do you know what I mean!

 In Pro-cruiser class a protest by the English riders (case: Llewellyn!) was the reason why no World title was won here (the English riders refused to race).
 The only rider that did race 1 moto was Shawn Texas and the crowd (7 till 8 thousand people) cheered him on like crazy.

 Some famous names at the time in Expert and Cruiser classes were: